Elan456/cu-autograder-framework/README.md

-# Generic Autograder Framework
+# Clemson-GPAF
+*Clemson Gradescope Python-based Autograder Framework*

-Python-based generic autograder framework for use with the [Gradescope](https://gradescope.com) autograder.
+Python-based generic output checking autograder framework for use with the [Gradescope](https://gradescope.com) autograder.

 Originally based on the